Targeting Flight-or-Fight Hormone Response to Combat Heart Failure

 Blaxall’s lab is part of a nationwide effort that has linked adrenalin’s ability to propel heartbeat strength to a key protein, the beta adrenergic receptor.
 When adrenalin combines with this receptor it orders heart muscle cells to contract with greater speed and force.
 The problem in heart failure patients is that these receptors are chronically desensitized – they no longer respond to adrenalin, so the heart grows weak and does not pump as forcefully as it should.

-The team found that Gallein not only slowed but halted heart failure progression when delivered to mice with pre-existing heart failure.
-Similarly, M119 reduced two characteristics of the disease – hypertrophy and fibrosis.
+Blaxall’s team found that Gallein not only slowed, but halted heart failure progression when delivered to mice with pre-existing heart failure.
+Similarly, M119 reduced two characteristics of the disease – strain-related thickening of muscle tissue (hypertrophy) and scar tissue formation (fibrosis).
 Both compounds partially normalized the force of heart muscle contraction by making sure the beta adrenergic receptors became and remained responsive to adrenalin.
 This was done by both decreasing overall levels of GRK2 in the heart and by limiting its effectiveness.